Toddlers love cars, and they love them for a reason; they’re fun and cool and come in different sizes, shapes, and colors!

 For the full tutorial, check it out on Glued to My Crafts.

-Simple Car Craft Activity
+Simple Car Craft For Kids Activity

-This simple car craft activity combines learning about numbers, colors, and shapes.
+This simple car craft for kids activity combines learning about numbers, colors, and shapes.
 This is an excellent craft for teaching the letter C. After all, the word car also starts with C, and the paper plate cutout is shaped like a C. Check out our Letter C Crafts for more learning fun.

 All you need are some paper plates, coloring materials, old bottle caps, glue, and your child’s imagination as they color the plates and draw imaginary windows and drivers on this car craft.